A lower bound on volumes of end-periodic mapping tori: Preliminaries

 \end{remark}

 Given a core $Y$ for a strongly irreducible end-periodic homeomorphism $f \colon S \to S$, some components of $Y$ may be disjoint from either $\partial_-Y$ or $\partial_+Y$.
 We call such a component {\em imbalanced}, and say that $Y$ is {\em balanced} if there are no imbalanced components.
 The next lemma says that these imbalanced components can always be safely ignored.
-While the existence of imbalanced components does not affect any of the arguments in this paper, it can be helpful in developing intuition to assume there are none.
+While all the arguments in this paper hold regardless of whether or not there are imbalanced components, it can be helpful in developing intuition to assume there are none.

 \begin{lemma} If $f \colon S\to S$ is a strongly irreducible end-periodic homeomorphism and $Y$ is a core for $f$, then there is a subsurface $Y' \subset Y$ which is balanced.
 In particular, any minimal core is balanced. \end{lemma} \begin{proof} Let $Y$ be a core for $f$ and suppose there is an imbalanced component disjoint from $\partial_-Y$.
 We first show that we can remove at least one such component to obtain a new core for $f$.
 To that end, let $Y_0 \subset Y$ be the union of all imbalanced components with $\partial_-Y_0 = \emptyset$.
 Since $f(U_+) \subset U_+$, and the components of $\{f^k(U_+)\}_{k>0}$ determine a neighborhood basis for the attracting ends, it follows that $f^{-n}(\partial_+ Y)$ has no transverse intersections with $\partial_+Y$, for all $n \geq 1$.
 Now set $Y_1$ to be the (possibly empty) intersection $Y_1 = Y \cap f(Y_0)$.
 Observe that $f^{-1}(Y_1) = f^{-1}(Y) \cap Y_0$, is a (possibly empty) subsurface of $Y_0$ whose boundary components are either components of $\partial_+Y_0$ or else are contained in the interior of $Y_0$ and hence $\partial f^{-1}(Y_1) \subset f^{-1}(\partial_+ Y)$.
 Consequently, $Y_1$ is a union of components of $Y_0$.